-Whether you are fresh out of college, moved to NYC on a whim or trying to save up some extra cash in that nest egg, one alternative method to lowering the biggest expense everyone has, is to rent in no fee walk up apartments NYC.
-Walk up apartments in NYC do get a bad rap and rightfully so under many circumstances.
+Whether you are fresh out of college, moved to NYC on a whim, or trying to save up some extra cash in that nest egg, one alternative method to lowering the biggest expense everyone has, is to rent in no fee walk up apartments NYC.
+Walk up apartments in NYC do get a bad rap and rightfully so under any circumstances.
+Especially now with the coronavirus wreaking havoc throughout the world, some of those gripes are starting to come to light.
 However, there are also many positives when renting and living in one of these apartment buildings.
 We have a bunch of reasons listed below:

 Living in a walk up apartment cost the least amount of money compared to the other types of buildings in NYC.
-Compared to a doorman-elevator building, walk ups are cost much less in rent.
+Compared to a doorman-elevator building, walk ups cost much less in rent.
 We are talking about a few hundred dollars per month difference.
-For example a studio in a walk up building can rent for ~$2,000 versus ~$2,700 in a doorman-elevator building.
-Why is there such a drastic price difference.
-The main culprit goes to the cost for the doormen.
+For example, a studio in a walk up building can rent for ~$1,800 versus ~$2,400 in a doorman-elevator building.
+Why is there such a drastic price difference?
+The main culprit goes to the cost of the doormen.
 Most of the doormen on staff are salaried and unionized with benefits.
 They are great to have because they come with their own benefits but their presence is the bulk of the price difference.

 2. Plenty of No Broker Fee Availabilities

-It is a well known issue that NYC rental broker fees cost a few thousand dollars.
+It is a well-known issue that NYC rental broker fees cost a few thousand dollars.
 Having to pay that kind of money upfront while purposely trying to save money would be the same as pouring salt into an open wound.
-Transparentcity.co, provides a full list of no broker fee walk up buildings throughout NYC where you can contact and rent directly from the property manager, enabling you to bypass the broker fee and save thousands of dollars.
+Transparentcity, provides a full list of no broker fee walk up buildings throughout NYC where you can contact and rent directly from the property manager, enabling you to bypass the broker fee and save thousands of dollars.
 In Manhattan alone, there are over 700+ of these no broker fee walk up buildings.
 Renters used to assume these apartments were impossible to find and somewhat of an urban legend.
 Or people tend to give up and spend the few thousand dollar broker fee because apartment hunting could be such a dehumanizing experience.
-Rest assured, these no fee walk up apartments do exist and they do in fact cost much less than a doorman building.
-It doesn't take too much research find of these apartments nor is it hard to get one.
+Rest assured, these no-fee walk up apartments do exist and they do in fact cost much less than a doorman building.
+It doesn't take too much research to find of these apartments nor is it hard to get one.
 A broker is NOT required in order to get one.
-Surprisingly, walk ups comprise the majority of the no fee buildings in NYC.
+Surprisingly, walk ups comprise the majority of the no-fee buildings in NYC.

 4. Vintage Apartments

-Is the glass half full or half empty?
+Is the glass half full or half-empty?
 Critics cringe at the sound of the term 6th floor of a walk up apartment.
-It is true the convenience factor goes out the door when you need to lift heavy groceries or if your on your way home from a night out.
-But think about the amount of steps you are taking on a daily basis.
-Check your fitbit or your health app and compare it to your friends.
-It's a non question that the number of steps you take is going to be infinitely higher than everyone else you know who lives in a lazy doorman-elevator building.
+It is true the convenience factor goes out the door when you need to lift heavy groceries or if you are on your way home from a night out.
+But think about the number of steps you are taking on a daily basis.
+Check your Fitbit or your health app and compare it to your friends.
+It's a nonquestion that the number of steps you take is going to be infinitely higher than everyone else you know who lives in a lazy doorman-elevator building.
 Who needs a gym when your thighs are well on their way to becoming tree trunks?

 Overall, there are plenty of positives to living in walk up apartments NYC.
 Take the chance.
-Find your no broker fee walk up apartment at transparentcity.co
+Find your no broker fee walk up apartment at Transparentcity.